SixZeroSevenNine/IOMMU/README.md

-# IOMMU on ASUS Maximus IV Gene-Z on Ubuntu 18.04
+# IOMMU with ASUS Maximus IV Gene-Z on Ubuntu 18.04

 I repurposed my old gaming rig to be a Windows gaming VM for the kids and a Linux server at the same time.

 **Hardware:**
-- ASUS Maximus IV Gene-Z motherboard.
+- ASUS Maximus IV Gene-Z motherboard (Sandy Bridge and Ivy Bridge era).
 - Intel i5-3470 CPU (1 core for server, 3 for guest).
 - ASUS Radeon RX 550 for host GPU.
 - 20 GB Intel SLC SSD for Linux host.